-But as I left Budapest, in Hungary, and inched my way towards Slovenia, I realised that we are only moving towards west, and to a place that looked far more organized and reformed, than what I’d initially thought, or have been experiencing for the past few weeks.
-I realised that Slovenia is actually not very Eastern European — neither by its geographic location, nor by its appearance.
-And speaking of Ljubljana, the capital town of Slovenia, it held the beauty and surrealism unlike earthly.
+But as I left Budapest, in Hungary, and inched my way towards Slovenia, I realised that we were only moving towards west, and to a place that looked far more organized and reformed, than what I’d initially thought, or had been experiencing for the past few weeks.
+I realised that Slovenia was actually not very Eastern European — neither by its geographic location nor by its appearance.
+And speaking of Ljubljana, the capital town of Slovenia, it held the beauty and unlike many other towns in the world.

 There is no doubt that Ljubljana is one of the smallest capital cities you will find in Europe, but what it lacks in size it makes up for in beauty.
-Ljubljana, after all, means “Beloved” in a literal translation, and it doesn’t take long to understand that well, and fall under its charm.
+Ljubljana, after all, means “beloved” in a literal translation, and it doesn’t take long to understand that wel and fall under its charm.

 A Paradise For Nature Lovers

-The drinking water in Slovenia is among the purest in Europe and even the world, and tourists can use the fresh water fountains throughout the city to fill up their own personal re-usable water bottles.
-There are electric powered karts called kavalirs that offer free transport around the old town, that is otherwise closed to traffic.
+The drinking water in Slovenia is among the purest in Europe and even the world, and tourists can use the fresh water fountains found throughout the city to quench the thirst.
+There are moreover frequent electric-powered karts called ‘kavalirs’ that offer free transport around the old town, that is otherwise closed to traffic.
 The city’s bike sharing system, which boasts a network of 220km (136mi) of managed bike routes, is also one of the best in the entire continent.

-Perhaps I’ll sum up by stating… Ljubljana is currently The European Green Capital, as declared in 2016.
+Perhaps I’ll sum up by stating — Ljubljana is The European Green Capital, as declared in 2016.